triamnetwork/triam-docs/docs/guides/concepts/accounts.md

 > The public key that was first used to create the account.
 You can replace the key used for signing the account's transactions with a different public key, but the original account ID will always be used to identify the account.
 >
 > #### Balance
-> The number of lumens held by the account.
-The balance is denominated in 1/10,000,000th of a lumen, the smallest divisible unit of a lumen.
+> The number of RIA held by the account.
+The balance is denominated in 1/10,000,000th of a RIA, the smallest divisible unit of a RIA.
 >
 > #### Sequence number
 > The current transaction sequence number of the account.
 This number starts equal to the ledger number at which the account was created.